keithgroup/solute-solvent-clusters/README.md

 ## Global optimization

 Many of these structures involve clusters of solute and/or solvent molecules.
-We use global optimization codes to identify low-energy structures for the system of interest.
+Global optimization codes are often used to identify low-energy structures for the system of interest.

 ### ABCLuster